 The advertised capacity is the maximum amount of fuel that you can add to the fuel tank when the fuel gauge indicates empty.
+See Capacities and Specifications (page 235).

 In addition, the fuel tank contains an empty reserve.
 The empty reserve is an unspecified amount of fuel that remains in the fuel tank when the fuel gauge indicates empty.